determined-ai/pdk/examples/3d-brain-mri/readme.md

 &nbsp;

-### In the [sample-data](./sample-data/) folder, you will also find a Jupyter Notebook example showing how to load images from a folder or from the sample .json file and generate predictions.
+### In the [sample-data](./sample-data/) folder, you will also find a [Jupyter Notebook demo walkthrough](sample-data/3DBrainMRIDemoWalkthrough.ipynb) with a [corresponding video demo](https://youtu.be/YkchRpVqHIE?si=22ogT5rq-ZFkz7Cy) showing how to load the volumes, run a distributed hyperparameter search and run a prediction from Kserve.
+Make sure to deploy the PDK environment before running the code.